 Boats are no way to stay afloat.
 And unless you have money to burn, this pastime may not bring you the status you think it will.

 3. Plastic surgery

 You think you look younger.
-What you might look like is someone who’s so insecure they had to pretend they weren’t getting older by getting plastic surgery.
+What you might look like is someone who’s so insecure they had to have plastic surgery so they could pretend they weren’t getting older.
 And don’t even get me started on breast enhancement, especially the (literally) over-the-top variety.

-Tasteful jewelry, especially on women, can definitely add to one’s appearance.
+Tasteful jewelry can definitely add to one’s appearance.
 But if you’re wearing too much, you might as well just wear a dress made of $1,000 bills.
 It’s brassy, not classy.
-As for men, there’s a fine line between good and gaudy.
+There’s a fine line between good and gaudy.

 I get it: If you have millions of dollars, you’ve got to put it somewhere, and where you live is as good a place as any.

 But if you’re borrowing heavily to impress your friends with a house that’s way bigger than you need or can afford, you’re not looking rich, you’re looking crazy.

 Besides, who wants to walk the length of a football field to let the dog in?